DataDog/dd-sdk-android/docs/log_collection.md

 The data on disk will automatically be discarded if it gets too old to ensure the SDK doesn't use too much disk space.

 **Note**: Before data is uploaded to Datadog, it is stored in cleartext in your application's cache directory.
-This cache folder is protected by [Android's Application Sandbox](8), meaning that on most devices this data can't be read by other applications.
-However, if the mobile device is rooted, or someone tempers with the linux kernel, the stored data might become readable.
+This cache folder is protected by [Android's Application Sandbox][8], meaning that on most devices this data can't be read by other applications.
+However, if the mobile device is rooted, or someone tempers with the Linux kernel, the stored data might become readable.

 ## Extensions